rails/rails/guides/source/routing.md

 However, note that you don't need to use anchors because all routes are anchored at the start.

-For example, the following routes would allow for +posts+ with +to_param+ values like +1-hello-world+ that always begin with a number and +users+ with +to_param+ values like +david+ that never begin with a number to share the root namespace:
+For example, the following routes would allow for `posts` with `to_param` values like `1-hello-world` that always begin with a number and `users` with `to_param` values like `david` that never begin with a number to share the root namespace:

 ```ruby
 get '/:id' => 'posts#show', :constraints => { :id => /\d.+/ }